the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.1.1] TBD =

+* Fix - Resolved bug where Array notices were output on single event pages when venues were not set
+* Fix - Resolved issue where the Month View in mobile sizes retained the long day-of-week names when the abbreviations should have been used
+* Fix - Fixed bug where a "0" was added to the default Venue name when creating a new event
+* Fix - Fixed notice that caused Ajax requests to fail (props to cgrymala on WP.org for reporting this!)
+* Fix - Resolved various capitalization issues with German translations

 = [4.1.0.1] 2016-03-17 =

 * Fix - Resolved multiple issues with the German `de_DE` language file that caused a number of site-breaking issues